etalab/csv_detective_api/README.md

-# CSV Detective API and FrontEnd
+# CSV Detective API and Frontend

 ## What?